hazelcast/hazelcast-cpp-client/README.md

 The above code will install `hazelcast-cpp-client` with its `boost` and `openssl` dependencies.

-You can find more details on using a Vcpkg installed package from different IDEs in your projects from the [Vcpkg Official Getting Started](https://github.com/microsoft/vcpkg#getting-started) documentation.

 ##### Other Methods

-You can also install the hazelcast-cpp-client with Conan and from source code.
+You can also install the hazelcast-cpp-client with [conan](https://conan.io/) and from source code.
 You can more information from [Reference Manual](https://github.com/akeles85/hazelcast-cpp-client/blob/readme_update/Reference_Manual.md#11-installing).

 ## Overview